Authors > Imran Mahmood All Authors Select Author

 Imran Mahmood was born in Liverpool in 1969 to first generation Pakistani parents.
 He has been working on the criminal bar in London for over 20 years and regularly appears in jury trials across the country dealing in serious and complex criminal cases.

-He now lives in South East London with his wife and is currently plotting a second novel.
+He now lives in South East London with his wife and is currently plotting a fourth novel.

 You Don't Know Me